 - How we chose our best underwear for men

 Before You Buy: 6 Things to Consider When Purchasing Underwear

-That’s not to say an underwear shopping trip needs to take a ton a time, or has to be pure drudgery.
-With the following underwear-buying trips, you can save yourself the hassle of deciding what types and brands are best for you, while perhaps expanding your horizons and branching out into different underwear.
+That’s not to say an underwear shopping trip needs to take a ton of time or has to be pure drudgery.
+With the following underwear buying tips, you can save yourself the hassle of deciding what types and brands are best for you, while perhaps expanding your horizons and branching out into different underwear.
 The sky’s the limit, gents.

 1. First and foremost, get the right fit